flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Preparing your Flight Computer
 ------------------------------

 In this section, we would help you install FlytOS Linux Image on a 32GB SD/eMMC card for your specific board.
-FlytOS is currently compatible with `FlytPOD <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `FlytPOD PRO <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `ODROID-XU4 <http://docs.flytbase.com/en/master/docs/FlytOS/FlytOSInstallationGuide.html#pixhawk-odroid-xu4>`_ and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
+FlytOS is currently compatible with :ref:`FlytPOD<about flytpod>`, :ref:`FlytPOD PRO<about flytpod>`, :ref:`ODROID-XU4<hardware_setup#odroid-xu4-with-pixhawk>` and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
 FlytPOD/FlytPOD PRO comes with FlytOS Linux Image installed on their respective 32GB storage devices.
 Follow this step ONLY if you want to reflash your device.

 This step requires you to have a registered FlytBase account.
 In case you don't have an account follow the steps to create a FlytBase account :ref:`here<create_flytbase_account>` before you proceed.